-The IASB, by developing high quality accounting standards, seeks to address a demand for better-quality information that is of value to all users of financial statements.
-Better–quality information will also be of value to preparers of financial statements.
+The IASB, by developing high quality accounting standards, seeks to address a demand for high quality information that is of value to all users of financial statements.
+High quality information will also be of value to preparers of financial statements.

-The IASB evaluates the merits of adding a potential item to its agenda mainly by reference to the needs of investors.
+The IASB evaluates the merits of adding a potential item to its agenda, also know as the work plan, mainly by reference to the needs of investors.

 The IASB considers:

-- the quality of the standard to be developed
+- the quality of the standard to be developed; and

 - resource constraints.